mjsorribas/retalapp/README.md

 sudo chmod -R 777 nameyourownproyect/public/uploads
 ```

-If you want to be more carefully use the group of apache process and give just 775
+If you want to be more careful use the group of apache process and just give 775
 ```
 sudo chown -R nameyouruser:wwworapachegroup nameyourownproyect